Boeing CEO sees ‘endgame’ in effort to lift grounding of 737 MAX

 But the hazard tests never examined specific failure modes that could cause MCAS to kick on — including failure of a key sensor that tripped multiple cockpit warnings and bewildered pilots on the Lion Air and Ethiopian Airlines flights.

-Boeing, following recommendations from the the board last week, will have the company’s tens of thousands of engineers report to the company’s chief engineer, Greg Hyslop.
+Boeing, following recommendations from the board last week, will have the company’s tens of thousands of engineers report to the company’s chief engineer, Greg Hyslop.
 That will promote a more consistent approach to meeting operational priorities, while enabling senior managers to spot and elevate talented engineers, Boeing said.
 The move mirrors an earlier restructuring of finance professionals, who now report directly to Boeing Chief Financial Officer Greg Smith.

 Muilenburg said he doesn’t expect the structural shift to substantially change the day-to-day work of those carrying out design and testing.
 But connecting the technical experts to other engineers across the company will create a new, informal network they can consult when problems crop up, he said.

 He is also expanding Boeing’s safety-management system and safety-review boards, which are now led by senior executives, including Hyslop and business division chiefs.
 Boeing has also invested in enhanced flight simulation and computing capabilities.
-Software engineers in recent weeks have run 390,000 flight hours — the equivalent of flying 45 years — on the 737 Max.
+Software engineers in recent weeks have run 390,000 flight hours — the equivalent of flying 45 years — on the 737 MAX.

 In addition, the company is already pouring money into researching the design of future flight decks to account for human factors.